klevi43/GMBackend/README.md

 ```

 ### 2. Get All Your Most Recent Workouts
-Shows all the most recently logged version of your workouts.
+Shows all the most recently logged record of each of your workouts.
 ```
 URL: http://localhost:8080/workouts
 REQUEST TYPE: GET